Phones · Resale guide

 Platform Choice

-For selling your Motorola Moto G96, consider platforms where buyers compete for your device.
-Bids44 (https://bids44.com) is an excellent option for a bidding marketplace, ensuring you get the best possible offer from multiple interested buyers.
-Alternatively, you can list on Cashify for an instant quote, or OLX for direct buyer-seller interaction, though OLX may involve more negotiation and potential scam risks.
+List your Motorola Moto G96 on platforms where buyers compete for the best deals.
+Bids44 is an excellent option for a bidding marketplace that can help you achieve the highest possible price.
+Also consider Cashify for instant quotes (though often lower), or OLX for direct buyer-seller interaction.

 Final Verdict — Should You Buy or Sell in 2026?